 Avoid leg days when you feel drained.
 Legs are really big muscles and they require a lot of energy to get through.
 Opt for an upper body workout, like a good shoulder circuit.
 It’s a small, concentrated area of the body that doesn’t require every ounce of energy to focus on.

 Lighten up on the weights.
 To avoid injury and hating life, it’s best not to pick the heaviest weights you’ve ever used to get through your workouts.
 This is a great opportunity for a lighter load day and do more reps if you can.
 So, instead holding 20lb dumbbells for your walking lunges, use 15lbs and perhaps squeeze in a few more steps.

 Test your body with Biofeedback.
-I don’t profess to be an expert at this theory, and I’m not even sure I buy into it, but apparently, your range of motion can dictate what workouts your body wants to do (and not do).
-Personally, I would use this technique to avoid anything hard because I’m kinda lazy.
+I'm not an expert on this topic, and I’m not even sure I buy into it, but apparently, your range of motion can dictate what workouts your body wants to do (and not do).
 If you’re interested to learn more, check out Jen Sinkler’s article on the topic.

 Grab your coat and leave.
 Sometimes the best thing you can do for yourself is to give your body a break.
 If you're working out 5 to 7 days a week, then you clearly need a break.
 If you only get a chance to workout 2 to 3 times a week, try your best to do something in the time you've given yourself.

 Too tired to workout?
 Try these nutrition hacks.